Getting Started

 go build -o stone-age main.go

 The Stone-Age.io Platform looks for an optional config.yaml in the current directory, or can be configured using environment variables.
-These configuration options allow you to dictate the underlying Pocketbase libraries.
-By default, it expects NATS to be available at nats://localhost:4222.
+These configuration options drive the underlying PocketBase libraries.
+By default, the binary expects NATS to be available at nats://localhost:4222.

 ./stone-age superuser upsert EMAIL PASS